cpp-linter/cpp-linter-action/README.md

         with:
           style: 'file'  # Use .clang-format config file
           tidy-checks: '' # Use .clang-tidy config file
-          # only 'update' a single comment in a pull request's thread.
+          # only 'update' a single comment in a pull request thread.
           thread-comments: ${{ github.event_name == 'pull_request' && 'update' }}
       - name: Fail fast?!
         if: steps.linter.outputs.checks-failed > 0